voloved/pokeemerald_fork/README.md

  ![Example](https://i.imgur.com/KSMvc0h.png)

+## Not Yet Versioned
+ - Ball Does Not Get Thrown When Cycling Unless The Ball Was Not Cycled That Turn.
+ - Bug Fix Where Bag Menu Does Not Have A Dot for Each Pouch.

 ## v2.2.1
  - [Added Sleep Mode](https://github.com/pret/pokeemerald/wiki/Add-Sleep-Mode)
    - Hold L Trigger + R Trigger + SELECT to enter sleep mode.
 Press SELECT + START to leave sleep mode.